port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/widgets/open-api.md

 With Port, you can import and display [OpenAPI](https://www.openapis.org/) specification files as [Swagger UI](https://swagger.io/) tabs.

-By using a special Open API Blueprint property, Port will display the Swagger UI matching the spec file provided in the [Specific Entity Page](../../build-your-software-catalog/sync-data-to-catalog/understand-entities-structure/understand-entities-structure.md#entity-page).
+By using a special Open API Blueprint property, Port will display the Swagger UI matching the spec file provided in the [specific entity page](../page/entity-page.md).
 In addition, it will also provide advanced functionality such as performing HTTP calls to the spec target directly from Port.

 ## OpenAPI property definition in Blueprint schema using URL